my research on the “POLITICALLY

 The pink ribbon foundations (breast cancer awareness groups) are a conglomerate that is advocating and widely disseminating the pro-screening tenets of the mammogram cabal's guild interests (i.e., the breast cancer industry), serving as one of their most influential proponents [II,III,IV,V,LVIII].
 As such, the pink ribbon charities, with their breast cancer awareness campaigns, also serve as an instrument of the mammogram lobby to downplay, discredit, dispel, and silence screening-dissenting information [II,IV,VI,VII].

-More recently, the longtime mammogram scientist, Peter Gotzsche, MD, made this remark about the screening community's position on some of the dangers of mammograms in a 2011 article:
+More recently, the longtime mammogram scientist, Peter Gotzsche, MD, made this remark about the screening community's position on some of the real dangers of mammograms in a 2011 article:

 Coincidentally, the day I submitted my rejected BJM commentary, on April 24, 2014, the Canadian Breast Cancer Foundation (CBCF), a pink ribbon cancer research charity (like Susan Komen) that I mentioned and identified in my disapproved BMJ submission as the organization that had funded Levman, launched a facebook page [VIII] called "My Breasts My Test" [IX].

 This launch was reported to be a direct reaction of the Canadian Breast Cancer Foundation to a survey [X] the breast cancer charity had sponsored that revealed widespread confusion among women about the merit of mammograms [XI], a conceivable outcome due to the release of several high-profile, unfavorable mammogram publications over the last few months.